 Reflexology is a beneficial complementary therapy for those looking for relief from chronic conditions related to or exacerbated by stress, such as Chronic Fatigue Syndrome (CFS), ME, fibromyalgia, IBS and auto-immune diseases.
 Clients frequently report that reflexology treatments results in revitalised energy, increasing base levels of energy and bringing a sense of inner strength, resilience and vitality.

 Reflexology often brings a sense of emotional release, with long lasting clarity of mind, sense of purpose and an overall improvement in emotional well-being.
 It is used very beneficially to help clients overcome mental health issues such as depression, and it can provide a valuable means of helping people struggling with bereavement and other emotional loss.
 Reflexology has been shown to comfort those with terminal illnesses and dementia conditions such as Alzheimer’s, as it can replace distressing fear or confusion with a sense of deep calm.
 On a similar theme, reflexology can promote secure emotional bonds, bringing a sense of assurance to those who may be building or rebuilding their self-esteem.

 To find out more about where modern reflexology techniques come from and how they are used, take a peek at this:

 To read more about the origins and history of reflexology, check out this article:

 Reflexation Therapy primarily offers treatments at therapy spaces in Falmouth (Greenbank) and Penryn Campus Sports Centre.
 I can offer treatments to clients elsewhere in Cornwall or at home, under special circumstances and by special arrangement.
-See Venues for more details.
+See Locations for more details.